-The leading Medical Spanish resource for the healthcare community is Common Ground International!
-Since 2001 we've been providing Spanish training and language services that help Spanish-only patients connect with their healthcare providers, understand their conditions and treatment options, and receive better quality care because the medical team they're working with can speak their language.
+The best Learn Medical Spanish resource for the healthcare community is Common Ground International!
+Since 2001 we've been providing Spanish training and language services that help Spanish-only patients connect with their healthcare providers.
+Patients understand their conditions and treatment options, and receive better quality care because the medical team they're working with can speak their language.

 Why learn medical Spanish?

-Apart from the fact that it makes a huge difference in the lives of your Spanish only patients when you can connect with them in their language (even if you only know basic medical Spanish phrases), there are several other reasons to learn medical Spanish in Colorado (and across the USA):
+It makes a huge difference in the lives of your Spanish only patients when you can connect with them in their language (even if you only know basic medical Spanish phrases).
+But there are several other reasons to learn medical Spanish in Colorado (and across the USA):

 - You can physically see the sighs of relief when you use your medical Spanish with patients to establish a positive rapport and understand their situation.

-- You have more confidence and insight on patient conversations when you’re using your clinic or hospital interpreters when you know some basic medical Spanish and common medical Spanish phrases for high frequency ideas that you need to communicate.
+- You have more confidence and insight on patient conversations when using your interpreters because you know some basic medical Spanish and common medical Spanish phrases for high frequency ideas that you need to communicate.

-- Many nursing jobs prefer candidates with some level of bilingualism, and most nursing schools (in Colorado at least) don’t have space in their schedules to provide medical Spanish courses.
+- Many nursing jobs prefer candidates with some level of bilingualism, and most nursing schools don’t have space in their schedules to provide medical Spanish courses.

-- Common Ground’s Spanish teachers are extremely engaging and fun to learn medical Spanish with.
-Our classes are low-stress and high-impact.
+- Common Ground’s Spanish teachers are extremely engaging and fun to learn medical Spanish with, so our courses are low-stress and high-impact.

 We write articles and language tips to help you navigate the responsible use of Spanish with your patients.
-Many of the blog posts take the form of language tidbits that are frequently asked questions and common mistakes that students make in our Spanish for healthcare classes.
+Many of the blog posts take the form of language tidbits or video lessons.
+We address frequently asked questions and common mistakes that students make in our Spanish for healthcare courses.

-The best books and study resources for anyone in healthcare looking to learn Spanish.
-We have curated a list of resources that we approve of, and believe are useful to you as you endeavor to learn more Spanish for your clinical work with patients.
+The best books and study resources for anyone in healthcare looking to learn medical Spanish.
+We have curated a list of resources that we approve of and believe are useful to you.
+Our books help you in your endeavor to learn more Spanish for your clinical work with patients.

 A new certification for the healthcare industry is coming soon.
-This bilingual certification for healthcare is sure to reduce costs an improve the quality of care that Spanish-only patients receive.
-This is an advanced level certification that blends Spanish linguistic competency with cultural savvy and the ability to do your clinical job in Spanish.
+This bilingual certification for healthcare reduces costs and improves the quality of care that Spanish-only patients receive.
+This is an advanced level certification.
+It blends Spanish fluidity and accuracy with cultural savvy and assesses your ability to do your job in Spanish.
 This is a certification for clinical staff, not administrative staff.

 See more info below…

-Beginning to Advanced level medical Spanish classes offered in the Denver, CO area.
-We generally start classes in the months of September, January, April, & July.
-Each of these Spanish for healthcare courses are focused on teaching you essential clinical vocabulary at your current grammar level.
-Our goal isn’t that you would speak perfectly – we just want you to use Spanish responsibly in everyday medical and clinical settings.
+Beginning to Advanced level medical Spanish Courses offered in the Denver, CO area.
+We generally start Courses in the months of September, January, & April.
+Each of these Spanish for healthcare courses are focused on teaching you essential vocabulary at your current level.
+Our goal isn’t that you would speak perfectly, however we want you to learn medical Spanish and use it responsibly in everyday medical and clinical settings.

 See more info below…

 Live-taught and pre-packaged online courses open for registration.
-Our live-taught online medical Spanish classes are taught by our instructors in Central America.
+Our live-taught online medical Spanish Courses are taught by our instructors abroad so you have conversations with native speakers.
 Our pre-packaged courses are taught by our senior medical Spanish instructor, Rory Foster.

 Open to medical professionals of all Spanish levels.
-We help you gain proficiency in Spanish while you give back to local communities in need.
-Immersion trips currently run 2 times a year in Central America (Nicaragua & Costa Rica): February-March and June-July.
-These are not clinically focused medical missions.
+We help you gain proficiency in Spanish so you can give back to local communities in need.
+Immersion trips currently run 2 times a year in Central and South America (Costa Rica, Ecuador & Nicaragua).
+Dates are February-March and June-July, so you choose what works best for you!
+These are not clinically focused medical missions because we want you to use Spanish in a wide variety of contexts.
 Our focus is on language proficiency development while we deliver community and public health outreach to local communities in need.

 Turnkey courses for universities and healthcare programs wanting to integrate Spanish for healthcare into their curriculum.
-These courses can be credit bearing or non credit bearing, pass/fail or graded courses.
-All of our faculty have graduate degrees in Spanish or a related healthcare field, and are more than equipped to become an integral component of your faculty.
+Firstly, these courses can be credit bearing or non credit bearing, pass/fail or graded courses.
+Secondly, all of our faculty have graduate degrees in Spanish or a related healthcare field.
+Therefore, we are well-equipped to become an integral component of your faculty.

 2-6 weeks in length; you choose!